James Kelsey (sculptor): Biography

-James Edward Kelsey was born on November 15, 1964, in Milwaukee, Wisconsin, and moved to Renton, Washington, in 1965, where he spent his childhood until age 13.
-In 1977 his father was hired by Bell Helicopter and moved his family to Tehran, Iran.
+James Edward Kelsey was born on November 15, 1964, in Milwaukee, Wisconsin.
+In 1965 his family moved to Renton, Washington, where he spent his childhood until age 13.
+In 1977 his father was hired by Bell Helicopter and took his family to Tehran, Iran.
 James was first exposed to the concept of abstract art while living in the Middle East and experiencing the abstract nature of Islamic art.
 His family left Iran in 1979 due to the onset of the Iranian revolution.

 Kelsey discovered his love of creating art in junior high school and experimented with photography, wood shop, ceramics, and a short course in metal casting.
 When he was in high school, his father died, and he dropped out of school halfway through 10th grade.
 He immediately attained his G.E.D. and married at age 17, a marriage which lasted six years.

 At age 18, he became a firefighter in the United States Air Force and was stationed in Aviano, Italy.
 While living there, he explored much of the art and architecture of Northern Italy, Venice, and Pisa.
 This is also the first time he met men and women working as full-time artists both as painters and sculptors.

 In 1987, he was honorably discharged from the Air Force.
 Instead of producing art, he enrolled at Big Bend Community College in Moses Lake, Washington to pursue his love of flying.
 He was awarded a commercial pilot license and continued on to Eastern Washington University, from which he graduated with honors and a degree in Business and Interpersonal Communication.

 After College, Kelsey moved back to Seattle, Washington with his partner and soon-to-be wife, Misty Devin, whom he had met in college.
 In 1996 they moved to Everett, Washington Devins' job.
 While there, Kelsey wrote his yet-unpublished novel, The Last Icon.
 In 1998 they moved again, to Bremerton, Washington.